rbiancosilva/spreadsheet-filtering/README.md

 You can try out the deployed version using [this link](https://script.google.com/macros/s/AKfycbz1udj5gtmMFt8ToKRgGWON5VI5sAxWnOBYdF0YkAkDzO1FGIgD77Me-cflziDB1dXiyQ/exec).

-To make changes and deploy a new version of the project you can follow the step-by-step in the project setup section.
+To make changes and deploy a new version of the project, you can follow the step-by-step instructions in the project setup section.

 [Project overview](#project-overview)<br>
 [Project setup](#project-setup)<br>